OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 ---
-title: DevOps, SRE, and platform engineering
+title: DevOps and platform engineering
-description: Why DevOps, site reliability engineering, and platform engineering appear to be in conflict with each other, but work in harmony.
+description: Why DevOps and platform engineering appear to be in conflict with each other, but actually work in harmony.
 author: steve.fenton@octopus.com
 visibility: private
 published: 3020-01-01-1400